Docs / Device Manual

 USB-C cable plugged into the port on the top edge of the front PCBA, cover removed

-Close-up of the charge LED area showing the red LED illuminated
+Close-up of the charge LED area showing the red LED illuminated while charging

 Low-battery hibernation